collage / watercolour / ink / other material / on cyanotype / on paper

 18x16 to 20x30cm

-I choose the material that is available at the moment I feel the need to do a new exemplar.
-It's a dedication to that very moment in which I'm just there for what I do, painting ever and ever the same form.
-The form follows the most simple way to paint a flower blossoming and growing in volume.
-After choosing a center point, where I start with very small petals, I paint the flower slowly bigger in circles, adding strictly one petal after another.
-The flower's size finally is limited reaching almost one edge of the paper.
-By using different kinds of colours and technique, each flower carries the mood in which I painted it.
+Using the material that is available at the moment I feel the need, I dedicate myself to that minimalistic act of painting a flower the most simple and logic way.
+I choose a center point right in the middle of the piece of paper, where I start with very small petals.
+I paint them slowly bigger in circles, adding strictly one petal to another, that way making it grow until its blossom takes over all the available space.
+The flower's size is limited by the first edge of the paper it will reach.
+By using different kinds of colours and technique, each flower carries my specific mood while producing it.
 The title "Stundenblumen" is a reference to the book "Momo" by the german writer Michael Ende, where "Stundenblumen" are a metaphor for the preciousness of individual life time.
 They are born in the heart of every human being and within an hour they die to be followed by a new flower.
-When painting the outer petals of the flower, its center remains the oldest part and therefore somehow can be seen as the point of the flower's birth and death at the same time.
+When painting the outer petals of the flower, its center remains the oldest part and therefore somehow can be seen as the point of birth and death at the same time.

 CAVES (2017 - to be continued)